WolfpackPSS/wolfpackpss.github.io/_posts/2016-09-26-history-of-the-pack-heroes-honored.md

 He looked at xEEVEEx and gave a significant look down. xEEVEEx took a knee.
 WarWolff placed the helmet on xEEVEEx's head.

 The cold metal buzzed to life.
 Gears whirled and clank shut, fastening the armor in place.
-Seams lit up and glowed an electric lantern blue.
+Seams lit up and glowed in stripes an electric lantern blue.
 &nbsp;

 The helmet was alive multi-dimensionally.